ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Note to RFC Editor: Please replace all occurrences of "{{&SELF}}" with the RFC number of this specification and delete this paragraph.

-The Group Manager is expected to support and understand all the parameters above.
+The Group Manager is expected to support all the parameters above.
 Instead, a Client is required to support the new parameters defined in this application profile as specified below (REQ29).

 * 'group_senderId' MUST be supported by a Client that intends to join an OSCORE group with the role of Requester and/or Responder.